PaulSHahn/emacssetup/README.md

 # emacssetup

 Emacs setup files for Python and Javascript development.
 The current master branch is for an *emacs* 26 setup.
-Emacs 27 is on its way and will simplify
-Javascript setup and provide native support for typescript.

 # Using this repository